 Try Checking the Cables

 Now to solve this problem, you need to purchase a high-quality power supply cable.
-Make sure it comes with an adapter and a 3 pin power supply.
-Then you can replace the older one with this one.
+Make sure it comes with an adapter and a 3-pin power supply.

 Try Different Coil Switches